-Since the businesses today can’t survive on the market without having an online presence which, in many cases, actually drives profit and growth, it is not surprising that everyone is so focused on link building.
+Since businesses today can’t survive on the market without having an online presence which, in many cases, actually drives profit and growth, it is not surprising that everyone is so focused on link building.

 While they are not necessarily doing it completely wrong, many still don’t know how to unlock the full potential of their link building campaigns.

-If you are one of those managers or business owners that are not satisfied with results that are “just fine”, you need to be aware of link building practices that can hold back your business growth.
+If you are one of those marketing managers or business owners that are not satisfied with results that are “just fine”, you need to be aware of link building practices that can hold back your business growth.

 #1 Not optimizing your website before the outreach